gitlabhq/omnibus-gitlab/doc/settings/rpi.md

 on lower resources, like a Pi 3 or newer, but it is not recommended.
 We do not package for older Pis, as their CPU and RAM are insufficient.

 Starting from GitLab version 18.0, we will no longer provide 32-bit packages for Raspberry Pi.
-You should use 64-bit Raspberry Pi OS and
+You should use 64-bit Raspberry Pi OS and [install the `arm64` Debian packages](https://docs.gitlab.com/install/package/debian/).
-[install the `arm64` Debian packages](https://about.gitlab.com/install/#debian).
-For information on backing up data on a 32-bit OS and restoring it to a 64-bit OS, see
-[Upgrading operating systems for PostgreSQL](https://docs.gitlab.com/administration/postgresql/upgrading_os/).
+For information on backing up data on a 32-bit OS and restoring it to a 64-bit OS, see [Upgrading operating systems for PostgreSQL](https://docs.gitlab.com/administration/postgresql/upgrading_os/).

-## Configure Swap
+## Configure swap

-Even with a newer Pi, the first setting you will want to change is to ensure the device has enough memory available by expanding the swap space to 4 GB.
+To ensure the device has enough memory available, expand the swap space to 4 GB.

-On Raspbian, swap can be configured in `/etc/dphys-swapfile`.
-See [the manpage](https://manpages.ubuntu.com/manpages/lunar/en/man8/dphys-swapfile.8.html) for available settings.

 ## Install GitLab